 Does taking mesalamine in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if mesalamine can increase the chance of behavior or learning issues for the child.
+Studies have not been done to see if mesalamine can increase the chance of behavior or learning issues in children.

 Breastfeeding while taking mesalamine:

-Mesalamine gets into breast milk in small amounts.
-Diarrhea has been reported in some breastfeeding infants.
-There have also been reports of breastfed infants who did not have side effects.
-If you take mesalamine while breastfeeding, the nursing infant should be watched closely for changes in bowel activity.
-If you suspect the baby has any symptoms, (such as diarrhea), contact the child’s healthcare provider.
+Mesalamine passes into breast milk in small amounts.
+Most babies have not experienced any side effects.
+Some babies have developed diarrhea after exposure to mesalamine in breast milk.
+If you are taking mesalamine while breastfeeding, monitor your baby closely for any changes in bowel movements.
+If you suspect your baby has symptoms (such as diarrhea), contact the child’s healthcare provider.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes mesalamine, could it affect fertility or increase the chance of birth defects?
+If a man takes mesalamine, could it affect fertility or increase the chance of birth defects?

-There have been some reports of males who had lower sperm count while taking mesalamine.
-This could affect male fertility (ability to get partner pregnant).
-Sperm counts returned to usual after stopping the medication.
-There are no studies looking at possible risks to a pregnancy when the father or sperm donor takes mesalamine.
+There have been some reports of men who had lower sperm counts while taking mesalamine.
+Sperm counts returned to previous levels after stopping the medication.
+Low sperm counts can affect the ability to conceive a pregnancy.
+There are no studies looking at the possible risks to a pregnancy when a man takes mesalamine.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.